websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-2-breaking-changes.md

 #### How should I update my code?

-Use `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings` instead of `getDDMDataProviderContextContributors` to get the data you need.
+Use `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings` instead of `getDDMDataProviderContextContributors` to get the data you need.

 #### Why was this change made?

 All data provided by the `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` class can be found in the classes `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderRequest` and `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderInstanceSettings`.
-The classes
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` and
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor`
-are therefore no longer required.
-Note that
-`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor`
-was removed in Liferay Portal 7.2.
+The classes `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContext` and `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor` are therefore no longer required.
+Note that `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderContextContributor` was removed in Liferay Portal 7.2.

 ---------------------------------------

-### Replaced method in DDMFormInstanceRecordLocalService
+### Replaced a Method in DDMFormInstanceRecordLocalService
 - **Date:** 2020-Jul-14
 - **JIRA Ticket:** [LPS-81564](https://issues.liferay.com/browse/LPS-81564)

 #### What changed?

 This change was made for `com.liferay.dynamic.data.mapping.service.DDMFormInstanceRecordLocalService`, `com.liferay.dynamic.data.mapping.service.DDMFormInstanceRecordLocalServiceUtil` and `com.liferay.dynamic.data.mapping.service.DDMFormInstanceRecordLocalServiceWrapper`:

-The `getDDMFormValues` method had a single parameter called `ddmStorageId` (of type `long`), and now it has two parameters:
-`storageId` (replaced `ddmStorageId`) and `ddmForm` (of type `com.liferay.dynamic.data.mapping.model.DDMForm`).
+The `getDDMFormValues` method had a single parameter called `ddmStorageId` (of type `long`), and now it has two parameters: `storageId` (replaced `ddmStorageId`) and `ddmForm` (of type `com.liferay.dynamic.data.mapping.model.DDMForm`).

 #### Who is affected?